-A pass mark for Linguistics 2 or equivalent course.
+A pass mark for Linguistics 2 and 4.

 Mode of instruction

-Patrick Griffiths.
-(2006).
+- Griffiths, Patrick (2006).
 An Introduction to English Semantics and Pragmatics.
-Edinburgh: Edinburgh University Press.
+Edinburgh University Press.

 Exchange and Study Abroad students, please see the Study in Leiden website for information on how to apply.

 Registration Studeren à la carte and Contractonderwijs

 English Language and Culture departmental office, P.N. van Eyckhof 4, room 102C.
 Tel.
 071 5272144; email@example.com.

 Coordinator of studies: Ms T.D.
 Obbens, MA, P.N. van Eyckhof 4, room 103C.